axisgroup/evaluation-toolkit/2. Determining what to measure/README.md

 - Usable- How do people behave with the interface?
 - Desirable- How do people react to the interface?

-These dimensions form a 3-dimensional space which can be mapped against important aspects of the interface.
+We use these dimensions as higher order categories as axes to reflect on rather than hard and fast rules.
+These dimensions form a 3-dimensional space against which important aspects of the interface can.
+It is important to understand that individual attributes lie on a spectrum rather than being purely usable, purely useful or purely desirable as does the actual interface.

 ​					![UX_Traingle](UX_Triangle.png)

-This model is akin to Houde and Hill's 'Prototype Triangle', pictured below, that shows the four different categories of prototypes(role, implementation, look and feel and integration).
+This model is akin to Houde and Hill's prototype model, pictured below, that shows four different categories of prototypes(role, implementation, look and feel and integration).
 ![Houde and Hill triangle](../Assets/images/houde_and_hill_triangle.png)

-##
-Use these higher order categories as axes to reflect on rather than hard and fast rules.
-It is also important to understand that individual attributes lie on a spectrum rather than being purely usable, purely useful or purely desirable.

 ## Useful